vinuesa/get_phylomarkers/README.md

 We are preparing a publication describing the implementation get_phylomarkers pipeline and its use in genomic taxonomy and population genomics of *Stenotrophomonas* bacteria, which will be submitted to the [Research Topic of Frontiers in Microbiology: Microbial Taxonomy, Phylogeny and Biodiversity](http://journal.frontiersin.org/researchtopic/5493/microbial-taxonomy-phylogeny-and-biodiversity).

 Meanwhile, if you find the code useful for your academic work, please use the following citation:
 Pablo Vinuesa and Bruno Contreras-Moreira 2017.
 Get_PhyloMarkers, a pipeline to select optimal markers for microbial phylogenomics, systematics and genomic taxomy.
-Available at https://github.com/vinuesa/get_phylomarkers.
+Available at https://github.com/vinuesa/get_phylomarkers and released under the GNU GPLv3 license.

 ## Acknowledgements